 - No altitude correction applied to the meteorological parameters retrieved by using this service.

 - Wind speed and direction are not directly provided by MERRA, but computed from the "u" and "v" vectors of wind speed.
-As the formula are not linear, please note that the monthly (or daily) values computed from the hourly values of wind speed are different from the monthly values retrieved from the interface.
+As the formula are not linear, please note that the monthly (or daily) values computed from the hourly values of wind speed are different from the monthly values retrieved from the Web service interface.

 - Same remark for the relative humidity parameter, computed with a non-linear expression from pressure, temperature and specific humidity.

 - Other variables (pressure and temperature) are linear.

 By default, the temperature is given for the altitude of the MERRA-2 pixel (approx. 50 km of spatial resolution), available in the 6th headerline entitled: "# Site altitude" in the retrieved output CSV file.
 It is possible to modulate the temperature with the actual altitude of the selected point with for instance the altitude contained in the Digital Elevation Model SRTM (approx. 100 m of spatial resolution) to take into account the decrease of temperature with height.
 Here is the equation (Wikipedia):